Guidance

 Police will return evidence such as clothes or electronic equipment (that were submitted by you as the evidence) to you, once this evidence is no longer needed for the forensic examination, i.e. criminal proceedings.

-Once you report the crime to the police, the police arranges your medical examination at the closest emergency medical department.
+Once you report the crime to the police, the police arrange your medical examination at the closest emergency medical department.
 Police informs you of the whereabouts of this facility, and if needed, will arrange your transport there.
 There are no special facilities or forensic wards for rape and sexual assault victims.
-Medical examination of such victims is carried out at an emergency department, where a doctor treats the victim and secures the evidence from the body of the victim (needed for criminal proceedings).
+Medical examination of such victims is carried out at an emergency department, where a doctor treats the victim and collects the evidence from the body of the victim (needed for criminal proceedings).

 Slovak police will inform the UK police if needed (especially if there is international criminal activity and/or exchange of information about perpetrators and victims is necessary).